 The Board is required to ask Shareholders to approve the Remuneration Policy every three years.
-The Directors will therefore recommend that Shareholders approve the Policy again at the Annual General Meeting of the Company to be held in February
+The Directors will therefore recommend that Shareholders approve the Policy again at the Annual General Meeting of the Company to be held in early 2026.